Dai Loy Gambling House Museum

 Only men were allowed to gamble in the gambling hall, perhaps to avoid any domestic arguments inside.
 The gambling house was open to both Chinese and non-Chinese people.

 The Chinese lottery tickets were played with 80 Chinese characters painted on the ping pong balls and the tickets.
 The balls were tumbled in a revolving wire basket cranked by hand.
 The first ten or twenty balls, depending on the game, which rolled out of the cage were matched to the winning tickets, whereupon big prizes could be won.
 The game was later westernized by replacing 80 characters with numbers 1 to 80, which opened it up to other ethnic groups to play.
-The game was later played in casinos in different States with a new name, Keno.
+The game was later played in casinos in different states with a new name, Keno.

 Pai Gow is an ancient Chinese gambling game played with 32 domino-like tiles, where players form two hands, a high hand and a low hand, to beat the dealer’s hand.

 Fan-tan is a game of pure chance.
 The game is played by placing two handfuls of small objects on a board.
 In Dai Loy, it is played with buttons.
 The game is to guess the remaining count of the buttons when divided by four.
-After players have cast bets on values of 1 through 4, the dealer repeatedly removes four buttons from the board until only 1,2,3, or 4 buttons remain, determining the winner.
+After players have cast bets on values of 1 through 4, the dealer repeatedly removes four buttons from the board until only 1, 2, 3, or 4 buttons remain, determining the winner.

-Practical Information:
+Visitor Information:

 Hours: Friday 11am to 4pm